Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 - Their patented roller disk brake seems pretty good to me.
 Controlling the towing is easy with this brake.

-- Both the steel rope and synthetic rope versions are lightweight, particularly if you compare the weight with most of its competitor of same weight capacity.
+- Both the steel rope and synthetic rope versions are lightweight, particularly if you compare the weight with most of its competitors of the same weight capacity.

 - Good line speed during both loaded and no loaded circumstances.